 No matter the pruning group, when you first plant your clematis you should prune back the growth to 18 to 24 inches the first growing season.
 Pruning it back ensures good root development which is crucial to a healthier clematis and more shoots coming up from the base.
 More shoots, more flowers.

-Caring for Clematis
+How to Care for Clematis

 There are differing views on growing other plants close to the clematis base to shade its roots, some say it robs the needed nutrients for optimum bloom from the clematis and others have no issue with it.